A Canonical Semi-Deterministic Transducer: Bi-Languages and Transducers

 Two useful properties of SDTs follow from the definition.
-First, if $e\in E$ and $\lambda \in o(e)$, then $o(e) = \{\lambda\}$.
-Second, although there may be multiple translations of a single string, every string follows a unique path through an SDT.
+First, if $e\in E$ and $\lambda \in \troutput(e)$, then $\troutput(e) = \{\lambda\}$.
+Second, although there may be multiple translations of a single string, every input string follows a \emph{unique path} through an SDT.
+The precise meaning of this is made clear in the next definition.
 We must also note that, while SDBLs can be infinite, the image of any member or finite subset of $L$ is finite.
 Thus, an SDBL is a function $f: L \rightarrow \mathscr P^*(\Omega^*)$.